Help

 1991: 3rd Floor Drawing Office 1991: 3rd Floor Drawing Office 1991: 3rd Floor Drawing Office 1991: Mark Shearsmith and Ray Dacey in the D.O.
 This will bring back memories!
 "Memories of The Archives" - by Bernard Carr

-OFFICE ACCOMODATION
+OFFICE ACCOMMODATION

 At the east (railway) end of the site was the original office building, built as a single storey in 1904 with a second floor added in 1918.
 The offices housed: